Tocutoeltuco/goose/docs/Game.md

 >
 >Allocates a global variable that dispatches the given event
 >
+>This method is only available when the following preprocessing variables are true: `OVERRIDE_EVENTS`
+>
 >| Parameter | Type | Can be nil | Description |
 >| :-: | :-: | :-: | :-- |
 >| evt | `string` | ✕ | The event name (newPlayer, loop, textAreaCallback, ...) |